Our Services

 Recovery College

-Haven is a crisis prevention service for people 16 years and over.
+Safe Space is a late night support line for people 16 years and over.
 Trained support workers can support people to manage thoughts of self-harm, low mood, and anxiety, to help prevent them from reaching crisis point.
-Haven is operating every day from 4 pm until midnight.

 Peer Support